 Parents will be notified by the automated phone service in the event of school closure.

-Summer School and Credit Recovery
+Credit Recovery

 Students needing to recover credit may do so in situations the administration deems appropriate.
-Recommendation for summer school will be sought through the supervising teacher from whom the student received a failing grade, if the students grade is below 50%.
+Recommendation for credit recovery will be sought through the supervising teacher, student improvement team, and the administration.

-Students are required to have:

-60 hours of seat time.

-Meet all requirements set forth by the Summer School instructor.

-Students will receive a Pass/ Fail grade for summer school.
-Students may not receive more than 1 unit of credit during a summer school session.
+Students will receive a Pass/ Fail grade for credit recovery.

 Credit recovery may only be utilized by students at risk of not graduating, based upon the amount of time remaining in their program and units of credit needed.